dbsoft/dwindows/readme.txt

 Added DW_POINTER() macro for casting parameters to (void *).
 Added dw_box_remove() and dw_box_remove_at_index() for removing items from boxes without destroying them.
 Also allows removal of padding.
+Added GBM (Generalized Bitmap Module) support for OS/2 and eCS for loading Non-OS/2 native file formats.
+GBM comes with eCS 1.2 and later.
+   It is also available at http://hobbes.nmsu.edu Added resizing HICNs to 24x24 max size on platforms which do not do it automatically (Mac and GTK).
+OS/2 and Windows limit the size.
 Fixed dwindows-config --version not returning the version at all.
 Fixed value changed events not working for spinbuttons on OS/2 and Windows.
 Fixed issues drawing arcs on GTK2, GTK3 and Mac.